Computer and Internet Engineering BEng (Hons) or MEng – 2020 entry

 Study and work abroad

-In addition, or alternatively, you may wish to consider spending your Professional Training placement year working in another country.
-If you work in another part of Europe you will be eligible for an Erasmus+ grant.
+In addition, or alternatively, you may wish to spend your Professional Training placement year working in another country.
+If you work in another part of Europe you may be eligible for an Erasmus+ grant.

-This is an excellent opportunity not only to acquire valuable work experience but also improve or learn another language.
+This is an excellent opportunity not only to gain valuable work experience but also to improve or learn another language.

 Terms and conditions